w3c/wai-tutorials/source/carousels/animations.html.erb.md

   - 2.2.2
 ---

-Often, a sliding animation conveys that there is more content in the carousel than displayed on the moment the page is accessed.

-Animations are challenging for accessibility as they affect different people in different ways.
-A blind person for example may lose the keyboard position if a slide disappears and people who aren’t able to read stationary text quickly might not be able to read the content of a slide at all.
-For others, moving content is a severe distraction, making it difficult for them to concentrate on other parts of the page.
+Provide users with control over any animations in your carousel.
+Carousels typically periodically rotate the displayed items.
+Providing different ways for users to stop this animation is essential for people who might find the permanent changes distracting, and for people who need more time to read carousel items.

-## Add a Stop Button
+## Stop Button

-To avoid the problems outlined aboves, the user needs to have the ability to stop automatic animations.
-In the following example carousel, there is a pause button next to the list of slides that allows for that.
+One common approach to control carousel animations is to provide a button to allow users to stop and resume the animations.
+In the example below, such a button is added to the [carousel items indicator bar](/carousels/controls.html#indicating-carousel-items).
+The button label and its function alternate, depending on whether the animation is currently on or off:

 {::nomarkdown}
 <%= code_start %>